dibyajyoti0750/WanderLust/Rebuild It/step1.md

   cd init
   ```
 - Run the script:

   ```sh
   node index.js
   ```

-**Check Sample Data Initialization Log**
-If everything works, the console should display:
+- If everything works, the console should display:

 ```sh
 Connected to DB